Cowa/TheBipolarCat/README.md

 **Note:**
 This was my first Ludum Dare.
-And also the first time I use Elm language.
+And also the first time I used Elm language.
 I learned a lot, it was a really fun week-end.
 But I was a little bit too ambitious on my ideas.
 I spent most of my time learning (or trying to understand) Elm.